Back behind the golden EIB microphone for the day, for the hour, and then tomorrow Rush will be back here guiding the truth finders of this nation.

 If governments will not allow the price system to ration the demand for gas, a new price system will emerge called gas lines.

-And we are getting gas lines in various parts of this country, especially for those of you that rely upon the pipelines coming out of uh Louisiana, Mississippi.
+And we are getting gas lines in various parts of this country, especially for those of you that rely upon the pipelines coming out of Louisiana, Mississippi.

 They go out into Georgia and go up into the mid-Atlantic states.

-So have you I mean it's you, me, you add it all up two million barrels a day less that we're using, well, that did not happen.
+So have you, I mean, it's you, me, have you added all up, 2 million barrels a day less that we're using?

 So what happens?